Alex-Demha/tic-tac-toe/README.md

 ### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) -->

+### Tic Tac Toe!
+(WIP)

+the classic game is back! and worse than ever too! but hey, it works, and that's what matters most.

+### Future Plan

+just make it look pretty, or at least less ugly.

+### Visit the site

+simply click on https://Alex-Demha.github.io/tic-tac-toe and enjoy ^w^